-How to Dry Pillows in the Dryer Without Ruining Them
+How to Dry Pillows in the Dryer: 5 Steps for Fluffiness

 Here at Clothes Dryer Guide, we’ve seen our fair share of pillow casualties—from melted synthetic fills to permanently clumpy down.
 But trust us, with a little know-how, your dryer can be your pillow’s best friend.